 The trait theory of personality is one of the theoretical approaches towards the study of personality.
 According to the theory, there are various social pre-dispositions of the human personality.
 Many theories have emerged in the researcher's bid to understand the various aspects of the human personality.
 Of all the other theories, the trait theory is so far the best as it describes personality from a wider scope when compared to other models.
 When compared to the humanistic and psycho-analytic theories of personality, the trait theory pays special attention to the differences between people.
 According to the trait theory, each individual has unique character traits.
-The theory pays special attention to the character share their personality.
+The theory pays special attention to the character traits.
+The theory pays special attention to the shape their personality.
 Although, there have been various model proposals by researchers, the big five model is the universally accepted personality approach (W.Lundin, 1969, pp. 1-3).